 - A simple one-endpoint Laravel integration costs $2,000 to $4,000.
 A typical integration with auth, webhooks, and error handling costs $5,000 to $10,000.
 Multi-system or compliance-heavy work costs $15,000 and up.

-- Red flags in a quote: no line items, no test coverage, no monitoring, and no mention of webhook retries or rate limits.
+- Red flags in a quote: no line items, no test coverage, no monitoring, no mention of webhook retries or rate limits.

 - I charge fixed prices for integration projects so you know the total before work starts.
 See custom web applications or get a quote in 60s.
+For tech-stack context, read should you use Laravel in 2026 and how to choose a Laravel company.

 Table of contents